-- 5.1 The chief financial officer shall be the fixed asset registrar of the municipality, and shall ensure that a complete, accurate and upto-date computerised fixed asset register is maintained. - No amendments, deletions or additions to the fixed asset register shall be made other than by the chief financial officer or by an official acting under the written instruction of the chief financial officer. - 5.3 He/she must ensure that:- - 5.3.1 Appropriate systems of financial management and internal control are established and carried out diligently. - 5.3.2 The financial and other resources of the Municipality assigned to him/her are utilized effectively, efficiently, economically and transparently. - 5.3.3 Any unauthorized, irregular or fruitless or wasteful expenditure, and losses resulting from criminal or negligent conduct, are prevented. - 5.3.4 The systems, processes and registers required to substantiate the financial values of the Municipality's assets are maintained to standards sufficient to satisfy the requirements of effective management.
+- 51 The chief financial officer shall be the fixed asset registrar of the municipality, and shall ensure that a complete, accurate and up-to-date computerised fixed asset register is maintained. - No amendments, deletions or additions to the fixed asset register shall be made other than by the chief financial officer or by an official acting under the written instruction of the chief financial officer. - 53 He/she must ensure that:- - 5.3.1 Appropriate systems of financial management and internal control are established and carried out diligently. - 5.3.2 The financial and other resources of the Municipality assigned to him/her are utilized effectively, efficiently, economically and transparently. - 5.3.3 Any unauthorized, irregular or fruitless or wasteful expenditure, and losses resulting from criminal or negligent conduct, are prevented. - 5.3.4 The systems, processes and registers required to substantiate the financial values of the Municipality's assets are maintained to standards sufficient to satisfy the requirements of effective management. - (a) Financial processes are established and maintained to ensure the Municipality's financial resources are optimally utilized through appropriate asset plan, budgeting, purchasing, maintenance and disposal decisions. - (b) The Municipal Manager is appropriately advised on the exercise of

-- 5.3.5 Financial processes are established and maintained to ensure the Municipality's financial resources are optimally utilized through appropriate asset plan, budgeting, purchasing, maintenance and disposal decisions. - 5.3.6 The Municipal Manager is appropriately advised on the exercise of powers and duties pertaining to the financial administration of assets. - 5.3.7 The executive directors and senior management teams are appropriately advised on the exercise of their powers and duties pertaining to the financial administration of assets.
+- powers and duties pertaining to the financial administration of assets. - (c) The executive directors and senior management teams are appropriately advised on the exercise of their powers and duties pertaining to the financial administration of assets.